-PCSG’s Asia Pacific Lead, Gavin Cotterill, will address a seminar in Brisbane, Queensland aimed at sharing perspectives and experience of digital enablement.
+PCSG’s Asia Pacific Lead, Gavin Cotterill, addressed a seminar in Brisbane, Queensland aimed at sharing perspectives and experience of digital enablement.

-The openBIM: Getting it Right seminar, on Tuesday 7 May, is the second in a series of strategic seminars organised by buildingSMART Australasia – the organisation that develops data sharing standards, provides tools and training, and drives the adoption of openBIM for use in the construction industry.
+The openBIM: Getting it Right seminar was the second in a series of strategic seminars organised by buildingSMART Australasia – the organisation that develops data sharing standards, provides tools and training, and drives the adoption of openBIM for use in the construction industry.

 The Digital Enablement for Queensland Infrastructure – Principles for BIM Implementation, seeks to guide the Queensland Government’s consistent adoption of this new approach and to provide certainty to industry for its future investment and training decisions.

 The principles and overarching workplan are required to establish a whole-of-government framework to meet the goal of implementing BIM on major government infrastructure projects by 2023.

 All major government construction projects with an estimated capital cost of $50 million or more, which commence a detailed business case from 1 July 2019, will be required to use Building Information Modelling in accordance with the principles.